Monkey Buffet Festival

-The Monkey Buffet Festival is held annually in Lopburi, Thailand.
+The Monkey Buffet Festival is an annual festival held in Lopburi, Thailand.
 In 2007, the festival included giving fruits and vegetables to the local monkey population of 2,000 crab-eating macaques in Lopburi Province north of Bangkok.

 The festival was described as one of the strangest festivals by London's Guardian newspaper along with Spain's baby-jumping festival.
 A photograph from the Monkey Buffet Festival at Phra Prang Sam Yod temple in Lopburi Province shows a monkey trying to get at fresh fruits and vegetables embedded in blocks of ice.

+By 2024, the monkey population had grown to 3,000, leading to significant conflict with human residents.
+Monkeys were snatching bags, stealing drinks, and rummaging through homes in search of food.
+The government launched a campaign to round up and sterilize monkeys; within five months, 1,600 monkeys were in captivity for neutering.